-Article 1 Regulations for the literature exam
+Article 13 Regulations for the literature exam

-Further provisions to Article 3.8.3 BA EER; Article 3.8.3 BSc GS EER
+Further provisions in Article 3.8.3 BA/BSc GS EER

-- 1. Within the bachelor's exam, the student can study a topic that is not part of the education offered in this programme.
-In that case, the student, in consultation with the tutor, may compile a reading list consisting of books, texts and articles for the literature exam, in compliance with the relevant articles in the regulations. - 2.
-The reading list will be drawn up in close consultation with the tutor; if the student has already designed a detailed proposition for the reading list, this proposition must be submitted to the tutor for approval beforehand.
+1. Within the bachelor's exam, the student can study a topic that is not part of the education offered in this programme.
+In that case, the student, in consultation with the tutor, may compile a reading list consisting of books, texts and articles for the literature exam, in compliance with the relevant articles in the regulations.

+- 2. The reading list will be drawn up in close consultation with the tutor; if the student has already designed a detailed proposition for the reading list, this proposition must be submitted to the tutor for approval beforehand.
 It is recommended that the student works on a topic in which the tutor has expertise. - 3.
 The exam consists of a review essay or an oral exam. - 4.
-The minimum number of credits that can be obtained through one literature exam is 3 credits; the maximum number of credits that can be obtained through one or successive literature exams is 12 credits. - 5.
+The minimum number of credits that can be obtained through one literature exam is 3 ECTS; the maximum number of credits that can be obtained through one or successive literature exams is 12 ECTS. - 5.
 The typical ratio related to the volume of a literature exam is as follows.
-For a literature exam of 3 credits, the reading material amounts to 500 pages; in that case, the review essay should amount to 1500 words.
+For a literature exam of 3 ECTS, the reading material amounts to 500 pages; in that case, the review essay should amount to 1500 words.
 For each extra credit, the reading material increases by 150 pages and the number of words for the review essay increases by 500, unless the programme director recommends a different ratio. - 6.
-The student wishing to take a literature exam should first request registration via the Student Portal \rightarrow Special Course Request (course codes EUS/ACU/DCU9010-9011). - After approval they will be registered for this literature exam, and referred to further information about this procedure.
+The student wishing to take a literature exam should register for EUS/ACU/DSO/GLO9010 and follow further instructions on the course page.

-Article 2 Replacement exam
+Article 14 Replacement exam

-Further provisions to Appendix 1 Transition rules for students with study delay MA EER
+Further provisions in Appendix 1 Transition rules for students with study delay MA EER

-1. Master's programmes can offer a replacement exam for a discontinued course.

-- 2. The content of this exam should relate to the content of the discontinued course but should not create overlaps with the content of other courses that the student has passed or still needs to pass. - 3.
+- 1. Master's programmes can offer a replacement exam for a discontinued course. - 2.
+The content of this exam should relate to the content of the discontinued course but should not create overlaps with the content of other courses that the student has passed or still needs to pass. - 3.
 The programme director will set the design, the content and the date of the exam. - 4.
-The minimum number of credits that can be obtained through one replacement exam is 3 credits; the maximum number of credits that can be obtained through one or successive replacement exams is 6 credits. - 5.
+The minimum number of credits that can be obtained through one replacement exam is 3 ECTS; the maximum number of credits that can be obtained through one or successive replacement exams is 6 ECTS. - 5.
 The typical ratio related to the volume of a replacement exam is as follows.
-For a replacement exam of 3 credits, the reading material amounts to 500 pages (approx. 25 journal articles/chapters); in that case, the student's output should amount to 1500 words.
+For a replacement exam of 3 ECTS, the reading material amounts to 500 pages (approx. 25 journal articles/chapters); in that case, the student's output should amount to 1500 words.
 For each extra credit, the reading material increases by 150 pages (approx. 6 journal articles/chapters) and the number of words for the student's output increases by 500, unless the programme director recommends a different ratio. - 6.
-Master Admissions will register the student who has to take this replacing exam. - 7.
+Master Admissions Office will register the student who has to take this replacing exam. - 7.
 The programme director will provide the registered student with a reading list consisting of books, texts and articles for the replacement exam, in compliance with the present article.

-Article 3 Flexible bachelor's programme
+Article 15 Flexible bachelor's programme

-Further provisions to Article 3.9 BA EER; the following applies to BA AC and BA ES
+Further provisions in Article 3.9 BA EER; the following applies to BA AC and BA ES